Niagara Falls

 Open Seasonal

 In 1913, a group of Spanish businessmen proposed the building of a cable car across the width of the Whirlpool from Canadian terminus to Canadian terminus.
-They negotiated an agreement with the Niagara Parks Commission to operate a passenger cable car.
+They negotiated an agreement with the Queen Victoria Niagara Falls Parks Commission to design, build and operate a passenger cable car.
 The permission of the State of New York and US Government needed to be obtained before construction began because the proposed route momentarily eclipsed the international border in the middle of the Whirlpool crossing.

 The Spanish Aero Car was built in Bilboa, Spain.
-It was designed by Spanish engineer Leonardo Torre-Quevedo (1852-1939).
+It was designed by Spanish engineer Leonardo de Torres Quevedo (1852-1937).
 The basic design was based upon a similar cable car at Mount Ulia in Spain which carried fourteen passengers at a time.

-The Spanish Aero Car was designed to travel 1,770 feet (539m) across the Whirlpool from Canadian terminus at Colt's Point (where the ticket office is located and where passengers embark) to Canadian terminal at Thompson Point, at a height of 250 feet (76 meters) above the surface of the turbulent waters.
+The Spanish Aero Car was designed to travel 1,770 feet (539m) across the Whirlpool from Canadian terminus at Colt's Point (where the ticket office is located and where passengers embark) to near the Canadian terminal at Thompson Point, at a height of 250 feet (76 meters) above the surface of the turbulent waters.
 The Aero Car has a capacity of 40 persons.
+It is constructed primarily of light weight aluminum.

 The Spanish Aero Car operates on a back and forth principal.
 It is propelled by a single 60 horsepower engine which drives a 7/8 inch (2.23cm) steel looped cable.
 It is suspended by six - one (1) inch (2.54cm) steel cables.
 Each cable is attached to an anchorage at one end while tension is maintained by a 10 ton counterweight at the other end.